 The pre-upgrade tool looks for files in an ACID table that contains update or delete events, and generates scripts to compact these tables.
 You prepare Hive for upgrade to obtain and run the scripts.
 Assuming you upgraded Ambari at some point, you can then upgrade HDP components, including Hive.
-After upgrading, check generated logs for any errors.
-Check that the upgrade process correctly converted your tables.
+After upgrading, check that the upgrade process correctly converted your tables.

-Related Information Prepare Hive for Upgrade
+Related Information

-Prepare Hive for Upgrade: IBM Power Systems Hive Post-upgrade tasks Drop an external table along with data
+Prepare Hive for Upgrade Prepare Hive for Upgrade: IBM Power Systems